 Specialty Areas: Attention Deficit Hyperactivity and Behavior Disorder; Anxiety and Mood Disorders; Autism Spectrum Disorders; Post Traumatic Stress Disorder (PTSD); Obsessive-Compulsive Disorder (OCD); Cognitive Behavior Therapy

-Feng Liu, MD, PhD, is a clinical assistant professor of child and adolescent psychiatry at the NYU School of Medicine and the unit chief at inpatient child psychiatric unit at Bellevue Hospital.
-Dr. Liu's expertise includes ADHD, depression, anxiety, obsessive and compulsory disorder, bipolar disorder, and autistic spectrum disorders.
-Dr. Liu speaks, reads and writes fluent Mandarin.
+Feng Liu, MD, PhD, is a clinical assistant professor of child and adolescent and adult psychiatry at the NYU School of Medicine.
+She is also the unit chief and the attending psychiatrist at the inpatient child psychiatry unit at Bellevue Hospital.

-Dr. Liu is a member of the American Academy of Child and Adolescent Psychiatry, and the American Association of Psychiatry.
-She has published in a number of journals, including the Biological Chemistry, Molecular and Cellular Biology, Psychiatric Quarterly and Neuropsychiatric Disease and Treatment and won multiple research awards including the Lalor Foundation Research Award and Janssen Scholarship from the Nation Institute of Mental Health.
+Dr. Liu is a member of the American Academy of Child and Adolescent Psychiatry, and the American Psychiatric Association.
+She has published in Psychiatric Quarterly and in Neuropsychiatric Disease and Treatment.